The Mark Plesent Commission Fund 2026

 ADDITIONAL DETAILS:

-Recipients will be announced at Working Theater’s Annual Bridge Awards & Benefit in May/June 2024.
+Recipients will be announced at Working Theater’s Annual Bridge Awards & Benefit in May 2026.
 Participants will receive a commission fee of $2,000 and be provided with a professional playwright mentor to advise and guide them in the process.
-The mentorship will begin in late spring 2024 and culminate in a developmental workshop with professional directors and actors in fall 2024.
+The mentorship will begin in late spring 2026 and culminate in a developmental workshop with professional directors and actors in fall 2026.

 APPLICATION PROCESS: